Lovishop/Lovishrepo/README.md

 # Lovishrepo
-This is going to be first git class author>lovish
+This is going to be first git class <br> author-lovish